AboudyKreidieh/h-baselines/README.tex.md

 * **reward_scale** (float) : the value the reward should be scaled by
 * **render** (bool) : enable rendering of the training environment
 * **render_eval** (bool) : enable rendering of the evaluation environment
-* **num_cpus** (int) : number of CPUs used to run simulations in parallel.
-Each CPU is used to generate a separate environment and run the policy on said environments in parallel.
+* **num_envs** (int) : number of environments used to run simulations in parallel.
+Each environment is run on a separate CPUS and uses the same policy as the rest.
 Must be less than or equal to nb_rollout_steps.
 This term is covered in the following [section](#211-synchronous-updates).
 * **verbose** (int) : the verbosity level: 0 none, 1 training
   information, 2 tensorflow debug
 * **policy_kwargs** (dict) : policy-specific hyperparameters